 2019 MIT Open Eligibility and RulesOn this page: [ Eligibility | Role Changes | Double Registration | Syllabus Restrictions | Costumes | Heel Covers | Event Capping ]

 The MIT Open is open to dancers of all ages.
-It is a competition for amateur dancers only so professional dancers will not be permitted to compete.
+It is a competition for amateur dancers only and professional dancers are not permitted to compete.

-Competitors are eligible to dance in the Newcomer level only if both dancers in the partnership had not started their competitive training and/or competed in a ballroom competition before January 1, 2013.
+Competitors are eligible to dance in the Newcomer level only if both dancers in the partnership had not started their competitive training and/or competed in a ballroom competition before January 1, 2020.
 Dancers who are eligible to dance as a Newcomer also may not have accumulated 7 or more YCN points in the individual dance(s) they will be registering for at the MIT Open.

 Amateur competitors are eligible to dance in the Beginner level only if both of the competitors in the partnership have less than 3 full semesters (or half-year equivalents for non-students) of competitive ballroom dancing experience.
 A full semester (or half-year equivalent) of competitive ballroom experience includes participation in one or more competitions and/or competitive training during that semester.
-Any dancer competing in the Beginner level may not have accumulated 7 or more YCN points in Bronze in the individual dance(s) they will be registering for at the MIT Open.
+The semesters (or half-year equivalents) need not be continuous, so semesters without competitive training do not count towards the total.

 Eligibility will be based on results for individual dances.
 For instance, if someone has 7 points in Silver Bolero, but fewer points in the other Rhythm dances, he or she will need to compete in Advanced for Bolero but may still compete in Intermediate for the other dances.

 All amateur competitors are eligible to dance at this level.

 Eligibility and Points Earned During the MIT Open